yevhenii-ldv/airbyte/docs/configuration_data_model.md

 1. Add a source _without_ needing to write HTML.
 They should be responsible for only 2 things:
    1. Define Configuration: define a json object which describes which properties need to be collected by a user.
 Then the UI figures out how to render it.
-      1. **Note: For MVP we will only be supporting declaring the needed configuration, not the auto-rendering the UI.
-Someone who is implementing an integration will need to write the HTML pages for test connection and sync configurations.**
-   1. Implement: test connector, discover schema, and sync.
+   1. Implement: `testConnection`, `discoverSchema`, and `sync`.
 These functions should only rely on the configurations defined in the json and should return objects that match the interfaces that are described below.
    1. (Note: Not doing this means that we need to create custom html pages for each integration.)
 1. Support "easy" integration of singer taps
 1. A well-documented path that is easy to follow if you were the creator of a singer tap / target.
 1. Documentation on how to contribute.
 Also describes the interface that the contributor must code against. (**MVP**)

-## Two-Step Configuration
+## User Flow

-Some singer taps allow the user to put in some subset of the needed configuration before running a "discovery" process.
-The output of this discovery process is a json object (catalog.json) that can then optionally be edited and used as input configuration for the sync process. e.g. [singer postgres tap](https://github.com/singer-io/tap-postgres).

-Fivetran has a similar feature, where at configuration time, it detects the scheme of the data source and allows a user to select a subset of the columns discovered.
+The basic flow will go as follows:
+* Insert credentials for a source.
+* Receive feedback on whether Dataline was able to reach the source with the given credentials.
+* Insert credentials for a destination.
+* Receive feedback on whether Dataline was able to reach the destination with the given credentials.
+* Show intent to connect source to destination.
+* Receives schema of the source.
+* Selects which part of the schema will be synced.
+* Triggers a manual sync or inputs schedule on which syncs should take place.

 ## Source